 Born and raised in New York City, Elizabeth is the youngest child and only daughter of Dominican immigrants.
 Growing up in a family of oral storytellers, Elizabeth was always making up rhymes and singing.
 By the age of twelve, Elizabeth decided she wanted to be a rapper, but then quickly realized what she really wanted to do was perform poetry.
 At fourteen, Elizabeth competed in her first poetry slam at the Nuyorican Poets Café, and soon she was participating in open mics around the city at such venues as the Bowery Poetry Club and Urban Word NYC.
 Elizabeth earned a B.A. in Performing Arts from The George Washington University and a M.F.A. in Creative Writing from the University of Maryland.

-These days, Elizabeth lives in Washington, D.C. with her partner, Shakir.
+These days, Elizabeth lives in Washington, D.C. with her husband, Shakir.

 If you’re interested in having Elizabeth visit your school or attend your event, or if you have a general question about Elizabeth, please fill out the following form: